FOUNDATION-AI-BASED/gitea-desktop/README.md

 - On Linux: `npm install && npm run dist` to produce AppImage/deb
 - Cross-compiling Linux from Windows is not reliably supported for all targets; use a Linux machine/VM/CI for best results.

+---

+Built with TraeAI.

+Built with ChatGPT 5.2.